Graduate Student Employment and Benefits

 - Non-teaching activities (GANT)

 Most of these positions require employment of 20 hours per week.
-Although individual colleges may have higher requirements, graduate students holding assistantships must be registered for a minimum of nine credit hours during a fall or spring semester, or for three or six credit hours during the summer* see link for further details.
+Although individual colleges may have higher requirements, graduate students holding assistantships must be registered full-time.
+Reference the GA registration requirements page for specific enrollment requirements based on title and term.
 Assistantships terminate upon failure to maintain the minimum enrollment requirement.
 Students serving in these roles are eligible for insurance benefits.
 Non-resident students may also qualify to pay tuition and fees at the in-state rate.

 Resources for GA requirements and benefits